+bryson and unanimously approved by an members of Council in attendance.

 Respectfully submitted,

-Sharon Wright, RMC
+Sharon Wright, RMC Presiding Officer

 Deputy Clerk

-These minutes were prepared from excerpts of the recorded proceedings and the hand written notes of the Ordinance Committee Meeting of January 5, 2011 and serve as only a synopsis of the proceedings.
-That official recording may be heard in the Office of the Township Clerk upon proper notification pursuant to the Open Public Records Law.
+notes of the Ordinance Committee Meetir ots of the recorded proceedings and the hand writtening of January 5, 2011 and serve as only a synopsis of may be heard in the Office of the Township Clerk Open Public Records Law.

-Approved as submitted
+Approved as submitted Date

 Approved as corrected

-Date

-Date

-Date